Festivals in Somerset come in all shapes and sizes.

 Yeovil Literary Festival takes place over 4 days from Thursday 24 – Monday 28 October.

 Wells Festival of Literature takes place 18 – 26 October 2024.
-Tickets usually go on sale in July.
+Tickets are on sale!

 After delving into a few great festivals in Somerset, perhaps it’s worth remembering that there is more to a festival than first meets the eye.